From BR Bullpen

 With his playing days behind him, Gibbons returned to the Mets as a minor league coach from 1991 to 1994.
 He got his first managerial experience as skipper of the Kingsport Mets in 1995 and led the club to the Appalachian League championship.
 He moved on to the St. Lucie Mets the next year and won another league title.
 After several more years managing in the Mets organization, he became a Toronto Blue Jays coach in 2002.
 He managed the Jays for three games in 2003 in skipper Carlos Tosca's temporary absence, winning them all.
 Gibbons took over as manager on a full-time basis when Tosca was fired during the 2004 season.
 That year, the Jays finished in last place in the AL East.
 The following year, he led the team to a third place finish, and in 2006, the club improved to second place, their best finish since 1993.
 However, Gibbons also gained negative attention that year for his very public feuds with Shea Hillenbrand and Ted Lilly.
 Hillenbrand was eventually traded to the San Francisco Giants, and Lilly left the team as a free agent.
 Two years later, Gibbons got into another highly publicized dispute, this time with slugger Frank Thomas; Thomas was released.

 Gibbons was fired along with three of his coaches on June 20, 2008, with the Blue Jays in last place in the AL East, and replaced by former Blue Jay manager Cito Gaston.
 He was the third Major League manager fired in less than a week.
 From 2009 to 2011, he was the bench coach of the Kansas City Royals.
 He returned to the dugout in 2012, hired by the San Diego Padres to be the manager of the AA San Antonio Missions.
 On November 20, 2012, he was surprisingly hired to be the Blue Jays' manager for a second stint, his return coming after Jays GM Alex Anthopoulos had gone on a shopping spree, stocking the team for a run to the postseason in 2013.
+That scenario did not pan out, however, as the Jays were racked by injuries and sub-par performances to finish in last place in the AL East.
+They had got off to a dreadful start, managed to right the ship in mid-May and early June when they returned to .500 and got close to the division leaders, only to see the bottom fall out starting in July.

 |Toronto Blue Jays Manager